Good Clusterings Have Large Volume: Introduction

 \subsection{Contributions and Outline}

 In Section $2$, we introduce some notation and review related work.
 We then use the known vertex characterization of \cite{Barnes1992} as a starting point for the new contributions in this paper.
-We briefly mention these contributions in the following paragraphs.
-Section $3$ is a complete and self-contained presentation of our main results.
+We briefly outline these contributions in the following paragraphs.
+Section $3$ is a complete and self-contained presentation of our results.
 Section $4$ contains the necessary proofs.
-We conclude our discussion with a short outlook in Section $5$.
-Some of the presented work is based on the authors' dissertation \cite{Borgwardt2010} and master's thesis \cite{Happach2016}.
+We conclude our discussion with some final remarks in Section $5$.
+Parts of this work are based on the first author's Ph.D. dissertation (\cite{Borgwardt2010}) and the second author's M.Sc. thesis (\cite{Happach2016}).

-{\bf Section 3.1. } First, we devise {\bf a new measure for the quality of a clustering}, which is quite different from the stability measures used in the literature \cite{Luxburg2010}.
-We call it the \textbf{volume of a clustering}, since it is directly related to the volume of the normal cone of the vertex encoding this particular clustering.
-A large volume corresponds with a clustering of high quality, which provides an informal {\bf explanation why some clustering algorithms work well in practice}: For example, the computation of a least-squares assignment for fixed cluster sizes is in one-to-one correspondence to linear optimization over a single-shape partition polytope \cite{Borgwardt2010}.
-When choosing random sites, it is likely to find a clustering of large volume.
-The $k$-means algorithm can be interpreted as the repeated computation of a least-squares assignments with changing sites in each iteration.
-Informally, it is likely to terminate with a clustering of large volume -- {\bf the good clusterings are found most likely}.
+{\bf Section 3.1. } First, we devise {\bf a new measure for the quality of a clustering}.
+We call it the \textbf{volume of a clustering}, since it is a measure for the volume of the normal cone of the vertex encoding this particular clustering in the bounded-shape and single-shape partition polytopes.
+(The volume of a cone is the standard (finite) Lebesgue measure of the cone intersected with the unit sphere.)
+This measure is quite different from the stability measures used in the literature, such as least-squares functionals and margins (see \cite{Luxburg2010}).
+We will exhibit why a large volume indicates a clustering of high quality and distinguish it from the classical measures.
+This provides an informal {\bf explanation why many clustering algorithms work well in practice}: For example, the computation of a least-squares assignment for fixed cluster sizes is in one-to-one correspondence to linear optimization over a single-shape partition polytope, see \cite{Borgwardt2010}.
+Further, the $k$-means algorithm can be interpreted as the repeated computation of least-squares assignments with changing sites in each iteration.
+When choosing random sites, the chance to find a clustering is directly correlated with its volume.
+This means that clusterings of large volume are found most often, so {\bf the best clusterings are the most likely to be found}.